 How Will You Use Your Camera?

 Will you use your camera on crowded city streets or out in the wilderness?
-Do you intend to only use it a how for product photography for your website?
-How you will use your camera is important to think about.
+Do you intend to only use it a how for product

 In many situations the right camera for you will not depend much on how you will use it.
 Other times it does.

 Street photographers prefer smaller mirrorless or point and shoot cameras.
 They are less conspicuous.
 Carrying large interchangeable lens DSLR cameras can disadvantage photographer.
 People associate them with professional use and may shy away from being photographed.
-English photographer Sean Tucker explains in this video why he prefers to use a small point and shoot camera for his street photography.
+English photographer Sean Tucker explains in this video why he prefers to use a small point and shoot camera for his street

 When you photograph products in a studio, or even in your living room, a small point and shoot camera will not be of any advantage.
 Using a camera that produces high-quality photos and video will be more of a priority.
 You’ll probably not want an entry-level aps c camera.
 You’ll want to choose from a range of DSLRs that will provide higher quality photos and video and that are easier to control.